jfrog/jfrog-idea-plugin/README.md

 * From the *Gradle Projects* window, expand *Idea --> Tasks -->  IntelliJ*
 * Run the *buildPlugin* task.
 * Run the *runIdea* task.

+# Release Notes
+The release are available on [Bintray](https://bintray.com/jfrog/jfrog-jars/jfrog-idea-plugin#release).